-Table 12.6.1: Coefficients for two non-orthogonal comparisons
+Table 9 6 1.
+Coefficients forture non orthogonal companicone Table 8.6.1: Coefficients ιοι ιωυ non-orthogonal comparisons

-This page titled 12.6: Specific Comparisons is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 8.6: Specific Comparisons is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform.